Spotted eagle ray: Feeding and diet

 Spotted eagle ray preys mainly upon bivalves, crabs, whelks and other benthic infauna.
-They also feed on mollusks (such as the queen conch) and crustaceans, particularly malacostracans, as well as echinoderms, polychaete worms, hermit crabs, shrimp, octopuses, and some small fish.
+They also feed on mollusks (such as the queen conch) and other crustaceans, particularly malacostracans, as well as echinoderms, polychaete worms, hermit crabs, shrimp, octopuses, and some small fish.

 The spotted eagle ray's specialized chevron-shaped tooth structure helps it to crush the mollusks' hard shells.
 The jaws of these rays have developed calcified struts to help them break through the shells of mollusks, by supporting the jaws and preventing dents from hard prey.
 These rays have the unique behavior of digging with their snouts in the sand of the ocean.
 While doing this, a cloud of sand surrounds the ray and sand spews from its gills.
 One study has shown that there are no differences in the feeding habits of males and females or in rays from different regions of Australia and Taiwan.